 2. Legal Grounds for Processing

-By executing any contractual agreement with Garcia Inspired Training, hereinafter referred to as the “Company”.
+By executing any contractual agreement with Coach HQ, hereinafter referred to as the “Company”.

 The Company shall have the right to process your personal data, to enable the Company to fulfil its legal and contractual obligations in its capacity to deliver a live event.